bushrascode/CKAD-Exercises/1-app-design-and-build/c. volumes.md

 </details>
 <br>

-**2. Create a pod that mounts a persistent volume (PV) using a persistent volume claim (PVC).
-The data will persist even if the pod is deleted.**
+**2. Create a Pod that mounts a Persistent Volume (PV) using a Persistent Volume Claim (PVC).
+The data will persist even if the Pod is deleted.**
-1. Create a persistent volume with access mode ReadWriteOnce and 1Gi storage.
-Specify /mnt/data as the hostPath
+1. Create a Persistent Volume with access mode <code>ReadWriteOnce</code> and <code>1Gi</code> storage.
+Specify <code>/mnt/data</code> as the <code>hostPath</code>
-2. Create a persistent volume claim with access mode ReadWriteOnce, storageClass set to "", requesting 1Gi storage, and bound to the volume created in a)
+2. Create a Persistent Volume claim with access mode <code>ReadWriteOnce</code>, <code>storageClass</code> set to <code>""</code>, requesting <code>1Gi</code> storage, and bound to the volume created in 1.
-3. Create a pod that uses the busybox image and mounts the volume referenced by the persistent volume claim.
-The mounted volume should be called 'my-storage'.
-The container will mount the volume at the path /data and execute the following command: echo 'Hello, Persistent Volume!' > /data/message.txt && sleep 3600.
-Create the pod's YAML, then create the pod.
-Next, change the command to "echo 'Hello, Persistent Volume!' && sleep 3600", delete the pod itself, and create it again.
-Exec into the pod and check if yo stil find the message.txt file in the /data folder
+3. Create a Pod that uses the <code>busybox</code> image and mounts the volume referenced by the Persistent Volume claim.
+The mounted volume should be named <code>my-storage</code>.
+The container will mount the volume at the path <code>/data</code> and execute the following command: <code>echo 'Hello, Persistent Volume!' > /data/message.txt && sleep 3600</code>.
+Create the Pod's YAML, then create the Pod.
+Next, change the command to <code>"echo 'Hello, Persistent Volume!' && sleep 3600"</code>, delete the Pod itself, and create it again.
+Exec into the Pod and check if yo stil find the message.txt file in the <code>/data</code> folder

 <details><summary>Solution</summary>
 <p>